Iszzmail/Smart-Jira-Triage-Dashboard/README.md

 📖 How to Use

-Open your Google Sheet.
+1.Open your Google Sheet.
 The custom menu Jira Dashboard Tools will appear at the top.

-Click Jira Dashboard Tools > Run Update to manually force a sync.
+2.Click Jira Dashboard Tools > Run Update to manually force a sync.

-Switch to the JiraDashboardData sheet.
+3.Switch to the JiraDashboardData sheet.

-Any ticket with a new comment or update since you last checked will be highlighted.
+4.Any ticket with a new comment or update since you last checked will be highlighted.

-Read the comment, then click the Mark Read checkbox.
+5.Read the comment, then click the Mark Read checkbox.
 The highlight will instantly disappear, and the system will log that you have reviewed it up to that specific timestamp.